Non-blocking I/O (Java): Character sets

 In Java, a character set is a mapping between Unicode characters (or a subset of them) and bytes.

 The package of NIO provides facilities for identifying character sets and providing encoding and decoding algorithms for new mappings.

 Reception

-It is unexpected that a Channel associated with a Java IO RandomAccess file closes the file descriptor on an interrupt, whereas RandomAccessFiles' associated FileChannel does do this.
+It is unexpected that a java.nio.channels.Channel associated with a java.io.RandomAccessFile closes the file descriptor on an interrupt, whereas java.io.RandomAccessFiles' associated java.nio.channels.FileChannel does do this.

 JDK 7 and NIO.2

 JDK 7 includes a package which, with the class (also new to JDK 7), among other features, provides extended capabilities for filesystem tasks, e.g. can work with symbolic/hard links and dump big directory listings into buffers more quickly than the old File class does.